dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 ### 3. Wait for the for DIME GitHub Team to invite you

-When the DIME GitHub team have received your request and checked that it is in order they will add you to the group.
+When the DIME GitHub team has received your request and checked that it is in order they will add you to the group.
 You will then get a notification from GitHub.com to your email saying that you have been invited to the DIME GitHub group.
 You can also go to https://github.com/dime-worldbank and if you have a pending invitaiton, a blue box will appear at the top of the page where you can accpet the invitation.

 ### 4. Make it public